dmachard/extensiveautomation-server/README.md

             def cleanup(self, aborted):
                 pass

-## How to write and execute a SSH task
+### SSH task

 This example describe how to write a ssh task to execute some commands remotely using SSH.
 The SSH plugin must be installed, please refer to [Adding plugins](#adding-plugins).
-This example is available in the data storage in "testing" folder.
+This example is available in the data storage in "sample" folder.

         properties:
           parameters: